narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 **1. Run Navigation Node**

-1. If roscore is not running on the Remote PC, run roscore in the first terminal.
+1. If roscore is not running on the **Remote PC**, run roscore in the first terminal.
 Skip this step if roscore is already running.

 ```bash
 roscore